Onr/Council-GAN/README.md

 # GAN-Council
-our implementation for the paper Breaking the Cycle - Colleagues are all you need
+official implementation for our paper Breaking the Cycle - Colleagues are all you need